 Rollovers occur when a vehicle flips in a violent nature.
-A rollover is among the worst accidents and many times this type of accident results in ejection of the passengers, which usually results in death.
+A rollover is among the worst accidents and many times this type of accident results in the ejection of the passengers, which usually results in death.
 According to NHTSA (National Highway Traffic Safety Administration), rollover crashes constitute about 1/5th of all fatal crashes.

 Types of Rollover Accidents